What is Proteinuria?

 Proteinuria in itself is not a disease.
 It may be indicative of kidney damage due to an underlying condition.
 Therefore, the treatment is based on identifying the underlying cause of proteinuria and treating it.
-Treatment is based on the severity of kidney disease and the cause of kidney disease.
-Early detection and proper treatment are vital in preventing the progression of Kidney disease.
+Treatment is based on the severity and the cause of kidney disease.
+Early detection and proper treatment are vital in preventing the progression of kidney disease.

 Disclaimer: The UCLA Health System cannot guarantee the accuracy of such information.
 The information is provided without warranty or guarantee of any kind.
 Please speak to your Physician before making any changes.